hmirin/SlackAutoCorrectionBot/README.md

 I'm prone to making spelling mistakes.
 I'm also a lazy person.
 So I made this bot to correct my spelling mistakes automatically.

+See my blog post for [my experience using this bot](https://ykatayama.hashnode.dev/how-i-enhanced-my-typing-ability-with-llm)

 ## Environment Variables